j-oconnor/consul-example/README.md

 `curl "http://localhost:8500/v1/kv/hello/activeVersion?dc=dc1" -X PUT -d "v1"`

 ## Conclusion
 In a real use case, we'll run consul-template in a daemonized state, rendering new Nginx config on service/kv updates from Consul.
 Additionally, consul-template can trigger an Nginx config reload after updates are rendered to the .conf file.
-Details can be found on Consul Template github:  https://github.com/hashicorp/consul-template
+Details can be found on [Consul Template github](https://github.com/hashicorp/consul-template)

 Additionally, we have used direct calls for registering dummy services via direct calls to the Consul catalog HTTP api.
-In production, you nodes should register via the agent, either via a service registration config file or calls to the agent api.  https://www.consul.io/docs/agent/http/agent.html
+In production, you nodes should register via the agent, either via a service registration config file or calls to the agent api ([docs here](https://www.consul.io/docs/agent/http/agent.html))  Also, because these were "fake" services, we omitted healthchecks in our example, which are critical to proper use of any service discovery tool.
+Consul healthchecks are documented [here](https://www.consul.io/docs/agent/checks.html) (both for service and node level checks).

-Finally, we omitted healthchecks in our example, which are critical to proper use of any service discovery tool.
-Consul healthchecks are documented here (both for service and node level checks)  https://www.consul.io/docs/agent/checks.html.
+Finally, there are a probably dozens of ways to achieve similar results using Nginx.
+You should definitely experiment to find the right one for your use case.